aspose-words/Aspose.Words-Documentation/net/getting-started/why-aspose-words/aspose-words-or-open-xml-sdk/code-comparison-aspose-words-openxml/_index.md

-﻿---
+---
-title: Code Comparison of Features Implemented in Aspose.Words and Open XML SDK
+title: Comparison Aspose.Words and Open XML SDK
 second_title: Aspose.Words for .NET
 articleTitle: Code Comparison of Features Implemented in Aspose.Words and Open XML SDK
 linktitle: Code Comparison of Features Implemented in Aspose.Words and Open XML SDK